kcha/bike_share_ride_report/README.md

 The format of the data should be exactly as it appears when viewing your trip data.

 ## Disclaimer
-This is a personal project to learn some new R packages (e.g. `ggmap`).
-It is entirely my own and not affiliated with Bike Share Toronto.
+This is a personal project to practice data analysis tools and to learn some new R packages (e.g. `ggmap`).
+This project is entirely my own and not affiliated with Bike Share Toronto.